 It was the formidable 'Bess of Hardwick' who created Hardwick Hall in the 1500's and since then her descendants, farmers, gardeners, builders, decorators, embroiderers and craftsmen of all kinds have contributed and made Hardwick their creation.
-Today, we welcome you to explore Hardwick for yourself.
-See below our handy hints and tips to make the most of your day at this special place.

-A winter walk in Hardwick's parkland
+A walk in Hardwick's parkland

 With beautiful views, abundant wildlife and a variety of walking paths to take, the parkland is a great place to explore at this time of year.
 Don't be afraid to pack the wellies and go splashing in the puddles.
 The ponds are a great place to spot some birds including ducks and herons or perhaps the more elusive kingfisher.

-A treat in the restaurant
+A take-away treat from the trailer

 Facilities and access

 The trailer and toilets can be found in the Stableyard just beyond visitor reception.
 Mobility parking is in the main car park, 100 yards from visitor reception.
 As you arrive, accessible toilets can be found in the Stableyard.
 Wheelchair access to the gardens and Lady Spencer's Walk.